 People often wonder why some individuals cut themselves.
 According to the U.S. Centers for Disease Control and Prevention (CDC), cutting and other types of self-injury are responsible for about 187,000 emergency room visits every year.
 What could possibly cause so many people to intentionally hurt themselves, often to the point of needing medical attention?

 Before we address the question, Why do people cut themselves?, we need to first establish what cutting is (and what it’s not).
-People who engage in this behavior will stab, scratch, or cut their skin with knives, pieces of glass, razor blades, or other sharp objects.
+People who engage in cutting will stab, scratch, or cut their skin with knives, pieces of glass, razor blades, or other sharp objects.
 Many people cut themselves in their upper thighs, abdomen, or upper arms, where they can more easily hide the evidence of what they have been doing.

 If a person has been cutting their lower arms or legs, they may always wear long sleeves and long pants, even when the weather is extremely warm, to prevent others from seeing their cuts or scars.

 Cutting is a form of self-harm, a term that can be applied to a variety of behaviors that involve the intentional infliction of pain or damage on one’s own body.
 Self-harm is sometimes referred to as self-injury, nonsuicidal self-injury (NSSI), and self-mutilation.
-In addition to cutting, people who engage in self-harm may also do the following:

 - Pull out their hair